 How has your home and family adapted to pandemic living?

 I am a full-time labor and delivery nurse, so I work three 12-hour shifts per week.
-When I am not at work, I usually get up and get the kids ready for school (which currently is at home due to COVID).
+When I am not at work, I usually get up and get the kids ready for school.
 Before COVID, I would spend my days off planning our upcoming projects in addition to making a plan for my Instagram page.
-Since COVID, I spend a lot of my days helping the kids with distance learning and doing projects when I have a small chunk of time.
+When my kids weren’t in school in person due to COVID, I spent a lot of my days helping the kids with distance learning and doing projects when I have a small chunk of time.
 Needless to say, COVID has made projects a bit tricker.
 I carve out time to journal and reflect on my week as well as just some me time, which usually includes making coffee.

 On Sundays, Jeff and I have our weekly meeting, and we plan out our week with kid activities, work, meetings, etc. and then I meal plan and prep for the week.
 We have found that having this weekly meeting really prevents those unexpected surprises and helps make things run more smoothly.